Khem Singh Gill: Biography

-Born 1 September 1930 at Kaleke, a small village in the Punjab State of India (presently in Moga District), Khem Singh Gill graduated in Agricultural Science (BSc) from Khalsa College, Amritsar in 1949 and secured his master's degree (MSc) from Punjab University in 1951.
-He started his career as a research assistant at the Department of Agriculture, Government of Punjab and later moved to Punjab Agricultural University (PAU) as Assistant Oilseed Breeder before taking a break from work to pursue his doctoral studies at the University of California in 1963.
+Born 1 September 1930 at Kaleke, a small village in the Punjab State of India (presently in Moga district), Khem Singh Gill graduated in Agricultural Science (BSc) from Khalsa College, Amritsar in 1949 and secured his master's degree (MSc) from Punjab University in 1951.
+He started his career as a research assistant at the Department of Agriculture in Nagrota Bhagwan (Kangra district, Undivided Punjab)under Noted Rice breeder Dr Sohan Singh Saini and later moved to Punjab Agricultural University (PAU) as Assistant Oilseed Breeder before taking a break from work to pursue his doctoral studies at the University of California in 1963.
 After obtaining his PhD in genetics from the university in 1966, he returned to India and joined Punjab Agricultural University as a professor and the head of the Department of Genetics (1966-1968).
 Dr. Gill later became a professor and the head of the Department of Plant Breeding (1968–79), Dean of the College of Agriculture (1979–83), Director of Research (1983–87), and Director of Extension Education (1987–89).
 He eventually earned the post of Vice Chancellor of PAU in 1990.

 Dr. Gill Served as Vice Chancellor until 1993.
 During his tenure at the university, he contributed to the development of the Department of Plant Breeding into a Center of Excellence.
 His contributions were also reported in the introduction of research programs the Hisar and Ludhiana campuses of the institution.
 He headed the Wheat Improvement Program of the state government.
 On the research front, his work assisted in the development of improved cultivars of linseed, sesame, and wheat and in the genetic improvement of pearl millet, barley and triticale.
 His researches were documented by way of over 475 scientific papers and articles and many books, including Development of triticales for stability of yield and improved quality of grains: Final technical report and Research on wheat and triticale in the Punjab.
 He also guided 17 doctoral and 8 master's students in their researches.